ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 '''''''''''''''''''''''''''

 The simplest way to manage files is by using the :class:`.ACPWorkflow` class.
-This class manages the most common use case, using predetermined output file names.
+This class manages the most common use case, using predetermined output filenames.

 Loading input files
 ~~~~~~~~~~~~~~~~~~~